Wednesday, November 30, 2011

 The eggs occasionally come decorated with little feathers and aromatic chicken poop.
 Eggs apparently last longer if you don't wash them until just before you use them.
 I was told that it was because there is a light film on the outside of the egg that helps keep bacteria out.

-One of many stalls selling fresh fish
+One of many stalls selling fresh fish.

-These eggs are not date stamped with a "Fresh Before" date that we see in our manufacturing plant-style eggs that roll off the assembly lines and are trucked to the major North American cities for distribution.
-The difference in taste between a just-laid egg, and a long-distance-market-egg is amazing, with bright yellow, firm yolks that hold their shape in the frying pan.
+These eggs are not date-stamped with a "Fresh Before" date that we see in our manufacturing plant-style eggs that roll off the assembly lines and are trucked to the major North American cities for distribution.
+The difference in taste between a just-laid egg and a long-distance-market egg is amazing, with bright yellow, firm yolks that hold their shape in the frying pan.
 Maybe marketplaces like this are the origin of "Buy Fresh Eat Fresh" slogan that marketing gurus like to take credit for inventing.

 Other market stalls offered a variety of fresh fish, likely caught the previous night by the large boats that we see in the evenings, fishing just east of our island.
-A number of stalls sold small plastic sacks of dry dog food, scooped from the fifty-pound bags, enough to feed the family dog for a day or two.
+Many stalls sold small plastic sacks of dry dog food, scooped from the fifty-pound bags, enough to feed the family dog for a day or two.
 Keeping open pet food around longer than that is like putting out the welcome mat for cockroaches and their extended families to set up housekeeping.

 Flowers and furniture!